In This Article

 As of December 16, 2020, Microsoft released the Exam Reference AZ-204 Book – Developing Solutions for Microsoft which you can place the order today here.
 This Exam Ref focuses on the critical thinking and decision-making acumen needed for success at the Microsoft Certified Solutions Associate level.

 I highly recommend this book to prepare for this exam.

 If you are interested to cram for this exam, then I highly recommend you to check the Certification Talk, by Skill Me UP here which provides a summary and discussion around the preparation needed for the AZ-204 – Developing Solutions for Microsoft Azure Exam.
 Please note that this video is 3 hours long.

-The practice is the key to success and passes this exam.
+Practice is the key to success and passing this exam.
 I highly recommended going through the following labs developed by Microsoft: